JaspreetKhela/surfs-up/README.md

 # Surf Shop Analysis

 ## Overview of the Analysis
-The purpose of this analysis was to determine whether or not the weather in June and December is ideal for operating a surf shop (which sells surf boards and ice cream) in Hawaii.
+The purpose of this analysis was to determine whether or not the weather in June and December is ideal for operating a surf shop (which sells surf boards and ice cream) in different locations within Hawaii.
 Specifically, we wanted to determine the measures of central tendency and spread of temperatures by generating temperature summary statistics for each of the aforementioned months.

 ## Results
-First, we can observe the summary statistics of the temperature from the months of June and December in the tables below.
+First, we can observe the temperature summary statistics of the temperature for June and December in the tables below.

 ### Summary Statistics
 _____

 <img width="150" alt="june_summary_statistics" src="https://user-images.githubusercontent.com/80941606/192936315-07b2c8a2-df6c-4018-bcc9-7f7060700b68.png">

-**Table 1**: Summary statistics for the month of June.
+**Table 1**: Temperature summary statistics for June.

 _____

 <img width="173" alt="december_summary_statistics" src="https://user-images.githubusercontent.com/80941606/192936339-1c452a8f-043b-4d2c-bd7a-5027fe13962a.png">

-**Table 2**: Summary statistics for the month of September.
+**Table 2**: Temperature summary statistics for September.

 _____